Abrasive Wheels Training for Hospitality Maintenance Teams in Ireland.

 Duty managers and team leaders

-Common hospitality work-at-height tasks
+Common hospitality abrasive wheel tasks

 Legal requirements for hospitality employers